431 A Carlisle Drive,

 We have maintained a trusted relationship with our clients by providing quality advice and outstanding service.
-The majority of our clients have been with us for over a decade.Beginning in 1989 as a commissioned-based advisor, Jim formed BFC in 1997 as a fee based financial planning practice.
-As a fee based financial advisor, our revenues derive from fees paid directly to us by our clients.
+The majority of our clients have been with us for over a decade.Beginning in 1989 as a commissioned-based advisor, Jim formed BFC in 1997.
+As a fee only financial advisor, our revenues derive from fees paid directly to us by our clients.
 From our beginning we recognized the need for comprehensive retirement planning and investment advice.
 We offer assistance in estate planning, insurance planning, social security planning, long-term health care, income tax planning, and all other areas of finance.Our financial planning advice provides clients with a complete evaluation of their financial resources, personal risk tolerance, and income requirements.
 We identify, quantify, and prioritize the client's personal and financial goals.
 An investment policy, including an asset allocation model, is implemented and managed by the firm and is designed to achieve the client's goals.
 A copy of this investment policy is provided to clients so they can follow along with the strategy and understand the thought process that goes into the asset allocation recommendation.

-There are a few things that we think are unique and special about us:1.
-We are a small, independent, and family owned firm.
-We maintain close relationships with all of our clients and believe very strongly in doing what is in their best interest (the fiduciary standard).
-This is very different from the traditional broker's suitability standard, which says that an investment only needs to be suitable for a client and may involve the advisor getting paid a commission to recommend a certain product.
-2. We specialize in helping new clients financially catch-up to where they need to be (which is often the need to accumulate $1-4 million).
-As a result, we take the time to craft a well designed strategy and provide the direct advice that is sometimes necessary.
-3. There are many details to be managed as part of a successful financial and investment plan.
+We are a family, not an institution.
+1. Being an independent, and family owned firm, we maintain close relationships with all of our clients.
+We also believe very strongly in doing what is in their best interest (the fiduciary standard).
+This is very different from the traditional broker's suitability standard, which says that an investment only needs to be suitable for a client and may involve the advisor getting paid a commission to recommend a certain product.2.
+There are many details to be managed as part of a successful financial and investment plan.
 We service less than 100 client relationships and recognize that one of the main benefits we provide is proactive follow through on details so clients don’t have to.
 We heavily invest our time and financial resources in developing systems and procedures that allow us to be your effective back office and are intended to provide a customer service experience that results in peace of mind and financial confidence.

-Yes, individuals who are serious about becoming financially independent.
-Our established clients tend to be aggressive investors and savers, frugal, and practice deferred gratification.
-They didn’t all start that way as clients but developed these necessary habits because they were dedicated to financially catching-up to where they needed to be.
+Yes, they are firstly good people.
+Life is short and we enjoy working with people we like.
+Secondly, our established clients tend to be aggressive investors and savers, frugal, and practice deferred gratification.
+They didn't all start that way as clients but developed these necessary habits as a result of our relationship.

 We will meet with a client as often as necessary.
 We proactively contact clients quarterly for a review by telephone and in office review annually.
 We ask our clients to contact us if there are any changes in their financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services, or if they want to impose, add, or modify any reasonable restrictions to our investment advisory services.
 We also provide our clients with comprehensive customized quarterly reports.
 Finally, we send out frequent emails and letters with news of upcoming seminars, webinars, conference calls, and investment thoughts.
 The goal is to educate our clients and provide them with complete information so that they can make informed decisions.